rishabkharidhi/rishabkharidhi.github.io/index.md

 ---
 [//]: # (write a bit about yourself here)
 <p>
-  I am a Security Engineer with over a year of experience in a SIEM based company.
+  I am a Security Engineer currently working at Amazon Web Services (AWS) under the SecurityHub Org.
   <br>
   I love Application Security and Privacy.
 I usually work on CTFs on websites such as tryhackme, I love breaking applications, finding bugs, testing networks and fixing them.
   <br>